 Third Day (Sandhya Arghya) : Third day of Chhath Puja is known as Sandhya Arghya.
 Whole day fasting is again observed by the devotees on the third day of Chhat Puja.
 Special preparations are done by the devotees for performing the evening ritual of 'Sandhya Arghya'.
 Special Arghya and offerings are presented to the setting Sun.
 These offerings include coconut, fruits, and flowers, which are presented on a bamboo tray.
 All the family members assemble on the bank of some holy river or pond and offer the special Arghya together.

 Fourth Day (Parana) : Fourth day of the festival is known as Usha Arghya or Parana day.
 The final morning ritual or Bihaniya Arghya is performed by the devotees.
 They all gather on the banks of holy river, along with their families and perform the rituals to receive the blessings of rising Sun.
 After performing the ritual, they break the fast by having ginger and sugar.
 This marks the end of the four-day long Mahaparva – Chhath Puja.

 Chhath songs are sung by ladies while celebrating Surya Puja.
 Chhath songs from the areas of Bihar and Jharkhand are extremely popular.
 Chhath songs are considered to be a holy part of Chhath Puja.

 Being one of the most difficult Parva of Hindu religion, strict rules and regulations are followed by the devotees.
 It is believed that a small mistake while performing the rituals of Chhath Puja is highly inauspicious.
-So, let's discuss about the rules and regulations of Chhath Puja, before celebrating Chhath Puja in 2016.
+So, let's discuss about the rules and regulations of Chhath Puja, before celebrating Chhath Puja.

-Worship Lord Sun during Chhath Puja in 2016 and be a part of his immense favor.
-Happy Chhath Puja 2016 to all the devotees.
+Worship Lord Sun during Chhath Puja and be a part of his immense favor.
+Happy Chhath Puja to all the devotees.